-- There is an exchange of money. - The payment must be the result of a written complaint or claim demanding monetary payment for damages, based on a dentist's provision of, or failure to provide, dental services.
+- There is an exchange of money. - The payment is the result of a written complaint or claim demanding monetary payment for damages, based on a dentist's provision of, or failure to provide, dental services.
 Payments made in response to oral complaints are not reportable. - The payment is made as a result of a demand against an individual dentist.
-Payments made solely on behalf of an incorporated group practice or clinic are not reportable, as entity reporting is not required under the law or the regulations promulgated under HCQIA.
+Since entity reporting is not required, payments made solely upon behalf of an incorporated group practice or clinic are not reportable.